 “Is that brown house yours?” she asked.

-“Yeah,” he said, turning his neck around to see his house one last time before the submarine was completely submerged.
+“Yeah,” he said, turning around to see his house one last time before the submarine was completely submerged.

 “It’s really nice.
 I like the landscape.
 It looks very classy,” she said.